Perennials/app-node/README.md

 #### Constructor
 Constructor.
 It receives reference to the `HttpApp` and nodejs' request and response objects from the request handler of the HTTP server.
+This method will create the node domain and associate it with the request and call [.onHttpHeaders()](#onhttpheaders).
+Normally this constructor should be called by the constructor of the derived classes.

 ```js
 new HttpAppRequest(